qurat-azim/Suicides-Analysis/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `suicide_indicator_r` project is released with a Code of Conduct.
+Please note that the `suicides-Analysis-Dash` project is released with a [Code of Conduct](https://github.com/qurat-azim/Suicides-Analysis-Dash/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.